QwenLM/Qwen-VL/README.md

 All numbers are obtained without any use of external OCR tools ('pixel only').

 ---

+## News and Updates
+* ```2024.01.18``` 💥💥💥 We introduce Qwen-VL-Max, our most capable model that significantly surpasses all previous open-source LVLM models, and it performs on par with Gemini Ultra and GPT-4V in multiple text-image multimodal tasks.
+You can enjoy the new model by directly visiting our [web pages](https://qianwen.aliyun.com), <a href="https://huggingface.co/spaces/Qwen/Qwen-VL-Max">🤗</a> and <a href="https://modelscope.cn/studios/qwen/Qwen-VL-Max/summary">🤖</a>.
+* ```2023.11.28``` 🏆🏆🏆 Qwen-VL-Plus achieved the best performance in [DOCVQA](https://rrc.cvc.uab.es/?ch=17&com=evaluation&task=1) by using a single model, surpassing GPT4V and PALI-X, without using model ensemble or OCR-pipeline.
+Meanwhile, it is also a general model that can help you analyze and understand various tasks by directly inputting images.
+* ```2023.9.25``` 🚀🚀🚀 We update Qwen-VL-Chat with more robust Chinese instruction-following ability, improved understanding of web pages and table images, and better dialogue performance (Touchstone: CN: 401.2->481.7, EN: 645.2->711.6).
+* ```2023.9.12``` 😃😃😃 We now support finetuning on the Qwen-VL models, including full-parameter finetuning, LoRA and Q-LoRA.
+* ```2023.9.8``` 👍👍👍 Thanks to [camenduru](https://github.com/camenduru) for contributing the wonderful [Colab](https://github.com/camenduru/Qwen-VL-Chat-colab).
+Everyone can use it as a local or online Qwen-VL-Chat-Int4 Demo tutorial on one 12G GPU.
+* ```2023.9.5``` 👏👏👏 Qwen-VL-Chat achieves SOTAs on [MME Benchmark](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation), a comprehensive evaluation benchmark for multimodal large language models.
+It measures both perception and cognition abilities on a total of 14 subtasks.
+* ```2023.9.4``` ⭐⭐⭐ Qwen-VL series achieve SOTAs on [Seed-Bench](https://huggingface.co/spaces/AILab-CVC/SEED-Bench_Leaderboard), a multimodal benchmark of 19K multiple-choice questions with accurate human annotations for evaluating Multimodal LLMs including both image and video understanding.
+* ```2023.9.1``` 🔥🔥🔥 We release the [TouchStone](https://github.com/OFA-Sys/TouchStone) Evaluation, which is a comprehensive assessment of multimodal language models, encompassing not only basic recognition and comprehension but also extending to literary creation.
+By using strong LLMs as judges and converting multimodal information into text.
+* ```2023.8.31``` 🌟🌟🌟 We release the Int4 quantized model for Qwen-VL-Chat, **Qwen-VL-Chat-Int4**, which requires low memory costs but achieves improved inference speed.
+Besides, there is no significant performance degradation on the benchmark evaluation.
+* ```2023.8.22``` 🎉🎉🎉 We release both **Qwen-VL** and **Qwen-VL-Chat** on ModelScope and Hugging Face.
+We also provide a [paper](https://arxiv.org/abs/2308.12966) for more details about the model, including training details and model performance.

+---
 ## Qwen-VL

 **Qwen-VL** (Qwen Large Vision Language Model) is the multimodal version of the large model series, Qwen (abbr.
 Tongyi Qianwen), proposed by Alibaba Cloud.
-Qwen-VL accepts image, text, and bounding box as inputs, outputs text and bounding box.
+Qwen-VL accepts image, text, and bounding box as inputs, outputs text, and bounding box.
 The features of Qwen-VL include:

-- **Strong performance**: It significantly surpasses existing open-sourced Large Vision Language Models (LVLM) under similar model scale on multiple English evaluation benchmarks (including Zero-shot Captioning, VQA, DocVQA, and Grounding).
+- **Strong performance**: It significantly surpasses existing open-sourced Large Vision Language Models (LVLM) under a similar model scale on multiple English evaluation benchmarks (including Zero-shot Captioning, VQA, DocVQA, and Grounding).
 - **Multi-lingual LVLM supporting text recognition**: Qwen-VL naturally supports English, Chinese, and multi-lingual conversation, and it promotes end-to-end recognition of Chinese and English bi-lingual text in images.
 - **Multi-image interleaved conversations**: This feature allows for the input and comparison of multiple images, as well as the ability to specify questions related to the images and engage in multi-image storytelling.
 - **First generalist model supporting grounding in Chinese**: Detecting bounding boxes through open-domain language expression in both Chinese and English.